 Unless hotels act quickly to compete for guest loyalty, middlemen like the OTAs, Google, and TripAdvisor will soon own the relationship.
 Hotels will get stuck paying commissions to re-acquire the same customers over and over.

 The key to competing?
 Guest data.
-If hotels can use what they know about their guests to tailor their hotel, operations, marketing, and ultimately, their guest experience to their customers’ needs and expectations, then that additional value will encourage brand loyalty and drive revenue.
+If hotels can use what they know about their guests to tailor their hotel marketing and operations efforts, and ultimately, their guest experience to their customers' needs and expectations, then that additional value will encourage brand loyalty and drive revenue.

 How do we know this?
 Customer experience directly correlates with revenue growth when it comes to competitive industries.
 This is especially true in environments like hospitality, where the competition is fierce and the customer experience can vary drastically.